-Staff member refers matter urgently to Designated Teacher and discusses with Designated Teacher (or Deputy/Principal), who makes full notes.
+Staff member refers matter urgently to Designated Teacher and discusses with Designated Teacher (or Deputy or the Principal), who makes full notes.

-If complaint is against the Designated Teacher, or the Deputy Designated/Principal, another member of the Safeguarding Team is informed.
+If complaint is against the Designated Teacher,

+Deputy Designated Teacher or the Principal,

+another member of the Safeguarding Team is

+informed.